Father's Day bank massacre: Defense case

+The defense made the unusual decision to put King on the witness stand, hoping his soft-spoken demeanor would convince jurors he was not a killer.
+Steven Epstein, author of the book Deadly Heist, said this strategy "may have backfired" as Buckley "scored numerous points on his cross-examination".

 After 53 hours of jury deliberation, King was acquitted of all charges.
 After the trial, the FBI kept King under observation for years, hoping to find something they could charge him with that was not prevented by double jeopardy procedure, but they found nothing.
 King lived what was described as "a hermit's existence" at his home at 665 Juniper Street, in Golden, Colorado.
 He died of dementia at a nearby hospice on May 21, 2013, at the age of 77.
 His wife, who had stayed with him, predeceased him in 2009.

 Four months after the verdict, Paul Yoccum died of a heart attack at age 52.

 In 1997, King's attorney Walter Gerash, along with Phil Goodstein, published a book about the case, entitled Murders in the Bank Vault: The Father's Day Massacre and Trial of James King.

+In 2025, the attorney and true crime author Steven Epstein published the book Deadly Heist, revisiting the crime and interviewing many of the participants in the investigation and trial.